dave/wildernessprime/content/expeditions/great-himalaya-trail/trail-notes-no-maps.en.md

 ## Leg 47: Dokhang to Simigaon

-Easy hike along along well maintained trail.
+Easy hike along a well maintained trail.
 The rating is for the guesthouse we stayed in at Gonggar.
 Guesthouses in Simigaon may well be better.

 </div>